andrewde/Bert/README.md

-# Berthe
+# Bert

 ## Intro

-Berthe is a cross platform launcher based on [Electron](https://github.com/electron/electron) and inspired by [ELaunch](https://github.com/zaaack/ELaunch) (MIT license), now only support linux and MacOS.
+Bert is a cross platform launcher based on [Electron](https://github.com/electron/electron) and inspired by [ELaunch](https://github.com/zaaack/ELaunch) (MIT license), now only support linux and MacOS.

 ## Download